 During the development phase, we worked closely with weapon instructors, and it was during one of those meetings that we were asked a random, but very interesting question.

-“Why are virtual [small arms] training systems so big and expensive?”
+“Why are firearms training simulators so big and expensive?”

-Our customer explained that the virtual small arms training (VSAT) systems they were using were not easy to move – or afford – and that it was preventing their widespread adoption within law enforcement.
+Our customer explained that the simulators they were using at the time were not easy to move – or afford – and that it was preventing their widespread adoption within law enforcement.

 It was a good question and got us thinking.

 We didn’t build DART by looking at other systems.
 Instead, we started with four goals in mind.
 It had to be portable.
 Really portable.
 It had to be affordable to even the smallest department.
 It had to be powerful enough to provide truly beneficial training, and it had to be easy to use.
 We think we’ve met each of those goals, but we’re just getting started.
-The features planned for future versions of DART are amazing.
+The features planned for future versions of DART are amazing and training will only get better from here.